mediavrog/mediavrog.github.io/_posts/2016-02-12-bootstrap-datepicker-readonly.md

 ---
-published: true
+layout: post
 title: "Read-only for bootstrap datepicker calendar popup"
-layout: post
+excerpt: "Small js to simulate read only in the calendar popup."
 tags:
   - javascript
   - bootstrap